graphcore/tutorials/tutorials/popvision/tut1_instrumentation/README.md

 (Note: The option to `merge all charts` has been enabled to combine all threads into a single row, to make it easier to align the flame graph with the line graph)

+## Going further

 We leave it as an exercise for the reader to add additional instrumentation.
-The completed example also records the graph for accuracy in the same way as loss and CPU load using the psutil library.
+The completed example also calculates accuracy of the model, and CPU load using the `psutil` library, and plots both of them.

 ![PopVision System Analyser screenshot of instrumented mnist loss, accuracy & cpuload](./screenshots/mnist_instrumented_loss_accuracy_cpuload.png)